- About Us

 Minimum Requirements for the Master’s Degree:

-Students are expected to work on completing the Spanish M.A.
-Reading List during the three semesters preceding their comprehensive exams.
-Comprehensive exams will be held in April of the last semester in the program.
-During the aforementioned semester, students may register for SPAN 6940 (4 hours) in place of one of the regularly scheduled courses in order to review the works on the Reading List.
+Students are expected to complete the Spanish M.A.
+Reading List during the three semesters preceding their comprehensive exams, held in April of the last semester in the program.
+During the last semester, students may register for SPAN 6940 (4 hours) in place of one of the regularly scheduled courses in order to review the works on the Reading List.
 SPAN 6930 (independent study) can be used for special projects in any academic year term, but cannot replace one of the student’s regularly scheduled courses.

 The Spanish Section attempts to offer a course or a seminar on all major areas during a two-year period.
-There is at least one course offered in: Hispanic Linguistics, Peninsular literature and culture, and Latin American literature and culture each semester.
+Every semester, there is at least one course offered in: Hispanic Linguistics, Peninsular literature and culture, and Latin American literature and culture.
 Students can also opt for courses with the prefix ML.

-Specific Spanish courses offered on a rotation basis (SPAN):
+Specific Spanish courses offered on a rotation basis (courses in parentheses are not currently in the rotation):

 - 5551 Medieval Spanish Literature